Marcus Silcock

 The Lincoln Review

 Happy to have some new work in issue 2 of The Lincoln Review.
 A literary magazine produced by students at the University of Lincoln.
-Some prose poems from my manuscript in progress (currently entitled Hermit Kingdom).
-You can read the poems here.
-Read more
+Some prose poems from my manuscript… Read more.

 -